-However, we cannot conclude that the $\textnormal{snp}^+$ curve is $\mathcal C^1$-close to $\textnormal{rhc}^+$ by simply differentiating \eqref{eq:z_u-z_s=exponential} respect parameters, as we do not have control over the derivatives of the error terms.
-So instead we consider $z$ defined by \eqref{eq:slope_1}.
-Then we can compute derivative of $\mathcal T(z)$ respect parameters by differentiating under the integral sign, for instance for $\tilde \alpha$ we have,
+However, we cannot conclude that the $\textnormal{snp}^+$ curve is $\mathcal C^1$-close to the $\textnormal{rhc}^+$ by simply differentiating \eqref{eq:z_u-z_s=exponential} with respect to parameters, as we do not have control over the derivatives of the error terms.
+So instead we consider the point $z$ with slope 1, defined by \eqref{eq:slope_1}.
+Then we can compute the derivative of $\mathcal T(z)$ with respect to parameters by differentiating under the integral sign.
+For instance with respect to $\tilde \alpha$ we have,

-The third term is given by the derivative of the right hand side of \eqref{eq:slope_1}, where the error terms are well behaved, and it is easy to check that this term is exponentially small.
-For the second term we can differentiate \eqref{eq:mathcal_T'} respect $\tilde \alpha$ as the error terms preserve their order, so we find,